jrotieno/veclab.github.io/README.md

-# veclab
+# Virec-group
-This repository contains the source code for the veclab.org virus epidemiology and control research group.
+This repository contains the source code for the virec-group.org virus epidemiology and control research group.

-Please see http://veclab.org for more information and what we do
+Please see http://virec-group.org for more information.

-For development concerns and issues please raise it on the issues page https://github.com/veclab/veclab.github.io/issues.
+Please raise issues and concerns at https://github.com/veclab/veclab.github.io/issues.